jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

 to handle the tasks.

-In this example, we use one PDI job to update a flag `is_deleted` from all concerned Salesforce objects to their related warehosue database.
+In this example, we use one PDI job to update a flag `is_deleted` from all concerned Salesforce objects to their related warehouse database.

 Target:
-1. Set up a list of Salesforce Objects, their correponding table name in warehouse DB the ID name used in the MySQL table.
+1. Set up a list of Salesforce Objects, their corresponding table names in warehouse DB the ID name used in the MySQL table.

 2. For each object, retrieve all IDs which was labelled as 'IsDeleted' from Salesforce

-3. update related table in warehoue database based on the list in (1)
+3. Update related table in warehouse database based on the list in (1)

 **The Pentaho jobs**

-following is the Pentaho kjb script:
+The following is the Pentaho kjb script:

 ```
    +-------+      +---------------------------------+